stadionHQ/Documentation/README.md

 How to Customize
 ============
 You can customize any aspect of Stadion.
-If you want to provide your own implementation of a service, you should create your own 'Registry' in StructureMap and tell an interface to to implement your version like in the example below.
+If you want to provide your own implementation of a service, you should create a StructureMap 'Registry' and tell an interface to to implement your new implementation.

 ```
 	public class FakeDataProviderRegistry : Registry